maxvfischer/DIY-arcade/README.md

 ### Download the CAD-file
 The CAD design was created in AutoCAD Fusion 360.
 This was my first experience using any CAD-program, so the design is likely far from optimal and there are probably a lot of possibilities for improvements.
-Also note that during the build we had adjusted

 [Download .dwg CAD-file](./cad_files/arcade_cabinet.dwg)